-A scholarship of \$500 will be awarded each year to a full-time incoming first-year or returning student who is enrolled in the Bachelor of Commerce or Bachelor of Politics, History and Economics (PHE) degree programs.
+A scholarship of \$1,000 will be awarded each year to a full-time student who is enrolled in the Bachelor of Commerce or Bachelor of Politics, History and Economics (PHE) degree programs.
 To be eligible students must apply and be members of the Christian Reformed Church.
 They must provide a letter of reference from their pastor that includes a statement regarding their Christian commitment and their active involvement in the Christian Reformed Church.
 They must have a high academic standing on high school entrance marks, or maintain a high G.P.A.
-This scholarship was established in memory of Herman Wierenga who served the Christian Reformed Church as immigrant field man (by helping immigrants find housing and work) from 1949 until his death in 1954, and of Andrew and Carolyn Wierenga and Gladys Wierenga who served the Edmonton Christian community until their deaths in 1963.
+This scholarship was established in memory of Herman Wierenga who served the Christian Reformed Church as immigrant field man (by helping immigrants find housing and employment) from 1949 until his death in 1954, and of Andrew and Carolyn Wierenga and Gladys Wierenga who served the Edmonton Christian community until their deaths in 1963.

-JANSEN FAMILY CHRISTIAN SERVICE Scholarship (Formerly Nordic Electric Scholarship)
+JANSEN FAMILY CHRISTIAN SERVICE SCHOLARSHIP